phpenv/phpenv/README.md

 ### Webserver Setup

 The preferred way of connecting phpenv applications is by using php-fpm after building php.
-Apache can then be configured to connect to the php-fpm instance by following instructions at the [apache wiki](https://wiki.apache.org/httpd/PHP-FPM).
+Your webserver can then be configured to connect to the php-fpm instance.
 In this approach, php will run as the permissions of the invoking user, which is not necessarily as the web server.

 php-fpm can be started in one of the following ways:
  - using an init script: by running `~/.phpenv/versions/$VERSION/etc/init.d/php-fpm`